 Puget Sound Skills Center (formerly the Occupational Skills Center or OSC)

-Puget Sound Skills Center (PSSC) serves students from five public school districts including Federal Way.
-Tenth, 11th and 12th grade students spend half of each day at the PSSC campus in their chosen program and the other half of the day at their home high school.
+Puget Sound Skills Center (PSSC) serves scholars from five public school districts including Federal Way.
+Tenth, 11th and 12th grade scholars spend half of each day at the PSSC campus in their chosen program and the other half of the day at their home high school.
 Transportation is provided between the two schools.
-Nineteen career and technical education programs are available including: Auto Body, Automotive, Aviation Careers, Computer Network Systems, Construction Technology, Criminal Justice, Culinary Arts, Dental Assisting, DigiPen Video Game Animation/Programming, Engineering Design Technology, Electronics Engineering, Fashion Design and Marketing, Fire Services, Leadership in Business and Management, Marine Technology, Medical Careers, Multimedia and Information Technology, Translation/Interpretation and Veterinary Careers.
+Nineteen career and technical education programs are available including: Auto Body, Automotive, Aviation Careers, Computer Network Systems, Construction Technology, Criminal Justice, Culinary Arts, Dental Assisting, DigiPen Video Game Animation/Programming, Engineering Design Technology, Electronics Engineering, Fashion Design and Marketing, Fire Services, Leadership in Business and Management, Marine Technology, Medical Careers, Multimedia and Information Technology, Translation/Interpretation, and Veterinary Careers.
 College credit can be earned in many PSSC programs.